 1 - Change your bank account

 Where your money goes has a massive impact on society.
 As we all know banks have been at the centre of the financial crisis but they are not all as bad as each other.
 Building Societies or Mutuals have a much better record than normal banks due to their structure and lending practices.
-The ones below came out best in our free Buyers' Guide to current and savings accounts: Norwich & Peterborough BS, Coventry BS, Cumberland BS, Leeds BS and Nationwide BS
+The ones below came out best in our free Buyers' Guide to current and savings accounts: The Cumberland and Coventry building societies come out on top.

 2 - Switch your electricity tariff